wildlifeevoeco/CaribouDietReview/README.md

 ## What do caribou eat?
-A review of the literature on caribou deit
+A review of the literature on caribou diet

   - Authors: